5

 Is Washburne District a good place to live?

 Washburne District is a good place to live.
-Washburne District is considered very walkable and bikeable with some transit options.
+Washburne District is considered somewhat walkable and bikeable with good transit options.
 Washburne District is a suburban neighborhood.
 Washburne District has 6 parks for recreational activities.
 It is fairly sparse in population with 5.1 people per acre and a median age of 40.
 The average household income is $61,701 which is below the national average.
 College graduates make up 20.6% of residents.
 A majority of residents in Washburne District are renters, with 57.6% of residents renting and 42.4% of residents owning their home.
 A local real estate agent serving Washburne District can help you decide if this neighborhood is the right one for you.
 Learn more on our Washburne District neighborhood guide.

 Is Washburne District, OR a safe neighborhood?